nikist97/Python-DataStructures/README.md

 boolean = item in stack
 # same as boolean = stack.contains(item)

-stack.type() # returns the type of the elements in the stack, None if no type is specified
+stack.type # returns the type of the elements in the stack, None if no type is specified when initialised

 stack.peek() # returns the last element that was added to the stack, but doesn't remove it
 # peek returns None if there are no elements in the stack